#F5F5F5

 What is a PNG file?

 Portable Network Graphics files (PNGs) are compressible and like JPEGS, can handle 16 million colours.
+They are a type of raster image format known for their lossless compression.
 They’re mostly used for web graphics, logos, charts and illustrations, rather than high-quality photographs, because they take up more storage space than JPEGs.
 One thing PNGs offer that JPEGs don’t is the ability to handle graphics with transparent backgrounds.

 Learn more about PNG files